nanobox-io/nanobox-docs/source/domains-networking/custom-domains.html.md

 ---
 title: Using Custom Domains
+seo_title: Using Your Own Domain with Your App
 description: Using your own domain on your app deployed with Nanobox is simple.
 It can be done by either adding an A-Record or CNAME to your DNS zone file.
+keywords: cname, a-record, custom domain, using your own domain, using my own domain
 ---

 Using your own domain on your app is really simple and can be done by either adding an A-Record or CNAME to your DNS zone file.
 There are pros and cons to using each method as outlined below.
 Both are added and managed through your DNS provider.